Apprenticeship Opportunity Project

 to identify trends in the local economy to ensure that their workforce development services continue to meet the evolving needs of industry and the community.

-Some highlights from Port Jobs’ work in 2012 include:
+Some highlights from the Port Jobs’ work in 2013 include:

-- Over 1,000 clients obtained employment at the airport
+- More than 1,275 clients obtained employment at the airport

-- Their job placements generated over $19 million in new wages for local families
+- Their job placements generated more than $20 million in new wages for local families

 Through OSR the Port contracts with Port Jobs to support Apprenticeship and Nontraditional Employment for Women's (ANEW) Apprenticeship Opportunities Project (AOP).
 AOP supports unemployed or under-employed King County residents who want to pursue a living-wage career in the construction industry or other skilled trades.
 Services include individualized assessment and referrals, pre-apprenticeship training, assistance applying for apprenticeships, support to help ensure successful apprenticeship completion, and job placement assistance.

-- Their apprenticeship placements generated over $4 million in new wages for local families
+- These new apprenticeships mean over $5.2 million in annual earnings for local families

 At any given point in time, the Port has a number of major construction projects